ocaml/ocaml.org/site/README.md

 - Responsive-first design with improved accessibility on mobile devices.
 This is powered by a switch from an old version of Bootstrap to Tailwind 2.

-- Streamlined site design that takes all of the content added over the course of the last decade into account and presents it more logically.
+- Site design that takes into account modern web-design principles, re-structuring the old content in accordance with methods that will present it more compellingly.
+A total re-design that aims to modernise the look and feel of the webpage, as well as make it easier to navigate, and more accessible to use.

 - Separation of data editing from HTML/CSS generation.
 The v2 site combined (e.g.) fetching external newsfeeds with the HTML generation, whereas this v3